 Two flood versions: RGB and ultraviolet

 The Light-O-Rama Cosmic Color Floods come in standard RGB to create just about any color or ultraviolet (blacklight) that’s perfect for Halloween haunts.
-Each includes a built-in controller and external, weatherproof power supply.
+Each includes a built-in controller and external, weather-resistant power supply.

 The Light-O-Rama CF50D Cosmic Color Flood is an LED lighting system that has the controller built into the flood head with a separate DC power supply.
 The controller understands and automatically detects both LOR and DMX-512 protocols.
 It has two weatherproof RJ45 dangles that can be jumpered for LOR or DMX-512 (E1.27-2) network wiring.